 If they need semi-casual shoes for work, they’ll probably start with the gender and then work their way through shoe types, etc.

-Imagine if, instead of traditional way of categorizing shoes, you’d use a different labeling system.
-Your customers would most likely get confused, unable to find products they need.
-As a result, they’d probably leave the store pretty quickly (and empty-handed at that).
+Imagine if, instead of the traditional way of categorizing shoes, you used a different labeling system.
+Your customers would most likely get confused and be unable to find products they need.
+As a result, they’d probably leave the store pretty quickly (and empty-handed at that, which is not ideal for your conversion rate).

 Method #1: Organize Your Content Into Subtopics